 Proper Footwear Around Horses

 Boy, was I glad I was wearing protective boots when my sweet and typically predictable 20 year old mare decided that the scenery change was a “horse eating monster”.
 The bruise on the top of my foot is evidence that even tough leather can’t completely shield me from harm.
 So, do yourself a favor and invest in a sturdy pair of riding boots, and then make sure to put them on every time that you head to the barn!
+Even in a minute you could lose your toes.

-Just so you know, clicking the above links and product photos takes you to the product on the Riding Warehouse site.
+Just so you know, clicking the above product photos and link takes you to the product on the Riding Warehouse site.
 This makes shopping easy and convenient for you.
 We do get a little kick-back from items purchased, giving us resources to bring you more stories, but your price stays the same.
 It’s a win-win!
 Also for local riders you can order items online and request pick-up – during checkout – at the Riding Warehouse store.
 Happy Trails!